Salvatore Ganacci: Career

 In 2018, Ganacci performed at Tomorrowland Festival in Belgium and received attention due to his dancing and comedic antics.
-Journalists from publications such as Billboard, Mixmag and NME gave his performance rave reviews and clips went viral on the internet.
+Billboard, Mixmag and NME gave his performance positive reviews, and clips of it went viral on the internet.
 He returned to the main stage of Tomorrowland the following year, beginning his set by standing in the crowd booing his own performance.
 He also played at Electric Daisy Carnival at the Las Vegas Motor Speedway.

 Ganacci occasionally posts comedic shorts in his YouTube channel; much like his music videos, these sketches tend to explore the humor in absurdist and surreal situations they depict.

+On 3 April 2025, Ganacci was announced as a playable character in the fighting game Fatal Fury: City of the Wolves.